Top of Page

 served at RAF Sutton, located within the Library at

 and the 93rd Anti-Aircraft Regiment, RA

 Additional to the RAF information above, we also now have a growing amount of information re the anti-aircraft gun sites at both Sutton, and up at Meux.
 Info we have been seeking for some time, as it is an important part of Sutton and Wawne's military contribution both to the war effort and in the defence of Hull and the Humber Ports.
-Courtesy of an independant researcher, Simon Davies, who has kindly lodged much of his research material with us, we now have a much better idea of both the position and layout of these gunsites, and of their ongoing development during the war.
+Courtesy of an independant researcher, Simon Davies, now a valued volunteer with the museum, who has kindly lodged much of his research material with us.
+We now have a much better idea of both the position and layout of these gunsites, and of their ongoing development during the war.
 What we lack now are memories and stories of folks that served on them.

 And as if all that above were not enough, docs,

 photos, maps apart, there is a huge amount of every-day

 objects and material to see, from Victorian mangles and